-- Finacea: contains azelaic acid, which helps reduce redness and bumps.
+- Finacea: It contains azelaic acid, which helps reduce redness and bumps.

-- MetroCream: contains metranidazole, an antibiotic that can kill demodex folliculorum and other microorganisms that can play a role in the development of rosacea.
+- MetroCream: It contains metranidazole, an antibiotic that can kill demodex folliculorum and other microorganisms that can play a role in the development of rosacea.

 - Mirvaso Gel: This can help treat chronic redness, but shouldn’t be taken if you have any problems with your circulatory system.

 Facial Redness Cause #2: Allergic Contact Dermatitis

-When you touch something we’re allergic to, your body sounds the alarm, turning your skin bright red.
+When you touch something you’re allergic to, your body sounds the alarm, turning your skin bright red.
 It makes your face itch and swell, too.